White Oak Stair Tread Details

 The Hardwood Lumber Company manufactures quality wood stair treads at affordable prices.
 Our white oak treads are milled with new state-of-the-art equipment to produce consistent quality and precise sizes.
 White oak is known for its durability and characteristic light wood grain.
 It is an excellent option for homeowners who want to complement a bright or lightly-colored room with a natural wood staircase.

 Please Note: Because each piece of wood has its own unique character, grain and color will vary from the sample images shown.
 All stair treads are custom made to order.
-All orders revised or cancelled after going into production (approximately 2 to 3 days after order is received) will have a restocking fee of up to 50%.
+All orders revised or cancelled after going into production (within 24 hours after order is received) will have a restocking fee of up to 50%.